dotnet/arcade/repro-environment.md

 - Be able to easily rebuild a single test so that it can instrumented  (script file already there?)
 - Be able to easily replace bits on the repro box from the dev box
 - Portable Linux support is needed (build on one platform, but run on another)

+# Test is Run
+This is where the "repro" actually happens

+### Requirements
+- *Be able to easily run the failing tests and see the results
+- *Be able to attach a debugger to the test
+- Be able to run only the failing test
+- Be able to find "edge case" (but very expensive) test failures quickly and reasonably

+### Implementation Notes
+- Many devs want a "snapshot" of the actual failed instance

 # Repro Environment is Decommisioned
 Once the dev is done, the environment needs to be decommisioned.